 On Friday the core pallet of materials arrives.
 To avoid any issues, the roofer orders 20 square of shingles per the style and color selected by the homeowner.
 He knows that he can return the unused bundles.
 Total cost for the shingles, starter strips, and felt is $1,770.
 The other materials he picks up directly from the supplier as he knows that if this stuff is on the job site without him there, it disappears.
 The other materials such as nails, caulk, flashing, vents, caps, etc. ran $587.

 On the ground is one grounds man and his job is to take materials up as requested and clean up the yard and get the shingles moved around in the container so they all fit.
 By lunchtime the roof is a little less than halfway done but the ridge vents have not been installed.
 After lunch the owner and his roofing crew are all setting and nailing shingles in 3 distinct sets of two.
 One guy moves the shingle in place while the other nails it in place.
-The owner begins setting the ridge vent and as the guys get close to the peak, two of them break off and begin working the shingles that lay over the ridge vents.
+The owner begins setting the ridge vent and as the guys get close to the peak, two of them break off and begin working the shingles that lay up to the ridge vents.
 By 4 PM the work is done, the tools are put away and the job is complete.
 On Monday the trash company will haul out the 5 yard container.

 As agreed, the homeowner inspects the roof and pays the roofer.
 Each of the roofers have a preset commission and the owner pays in cash 75% of the gross earnings for the roof and holds back the balance to pay the employee’s share of taxes with the payroll documentation during the following week.

 Here is the job profit and loss report: